Peter Brock: Death

 Peter Brock's Daytona Sportscar - the day before the accident.

-On 8 September 2006, while driving in the Targa West '06 rally, Brock was 3 km from the finish of the second stage of the race at Gidgegannup, about 40 km from Perth, Western Australia, when he skidded off a downhill left-hand bend on Clenton Road for over 50 m in his 2001 Daytona Sportscar and hit a tree sideways, in the driver's door.
-The 61-year-old Brock died within a couple of minutes of the impact.
+On 8 September 2006, while driving in the Targa West '06 rally, Brock was 3 km from the finish of the second stage of the race at Gidgegannup, about 40 km from Perth, when he skidded off a downhill left-hand bend on Clenton Road for over 50 m in his 2001 Daytona Sportscar and hit a tree sideways, in the driver's door.
+The 61-year-old Brock died within minutes of the impact.
 His co-driver, Mick Hone, was taken to hospital in a serious but stable condition.
 Video footage of the crash (provided by a fan and the in-car camera) was reviewed by Western Australian police to help determine the cause of the crash.
 Coroner Alastair Hope decided that his death was caused by high speed and that no coronial inquest would be held.
 The video was not released to the public.

 Brock's children accepted the offer of a Victorian state funeral, with former partner Bev telling ABC Radio:

 "[Brock] was loved.
 He was in the public eye, and everything had to be done with a flourish and with a bang.
 It's probably the way he would want to go out (and how), he would want to be remembered."

 The editor of Wheels Magazine, Ged Bulmer, said that Brock would be remembered for his nine victories at Bathurst, for "He had a long and very successful career there, he was the 'King of the Mountain' as he came to be known."